-Table 1: Management approach for aquatic invasive species.
-11 Table 2: Aquatic invasive species with potential natural introduction pathways into/out of the Program Area.
-13 Table 3: Priority pathways and target action items for education and outreach of aquatic invasive species in the Basin 15 LIST OF FIGURES Figure 1: Administrative boundaries of Canadian Columbia Basin Aquatic Invasive Species program including regional invasive species organization boundaries.
+Table 1: Management approach for aquatic invasive species 11 Table 2: Aquatic invasive species with potential natural introduction pathways into the Program Area 13 Table 3: Priority pathways of introduction and spread and target action items for education and outreach on aquatic invasive species in the Basin 15 LIST OF FIGURES Figure 1: Administrative boundaries of Canadian Columbia Basin Aquatic Invasive Species program including regional invasive species organization boundaries.
 7 Figure 2: Overview of how regional AIS program aligns with province-wide initiatives.
-The majority of this AIS program wi be delivered by the regional invasive species organizations and their regional partners.
-Figure 3: Canadian Columbia Basin region for this Framework for AIS Program (marked in red line) .12 Figure 4: Diagram of five program areas for the Aquatic Invasive Species Program for the Columbia Basin .17
+The majority of this AIS program we be delivered by the regional invasive species organizations and their regional partners Figure 3: Canadian Columbia Basin region for this Framework for AIS Program (marked in red line) 12 Figure 4.
+Diagram of five program areas for the Aguatic Invasive Species Program for the Columbia Basin 17